nufeb/NUFEB-2/docs/source/fix_growth_monod.rst

 * :math:`Ks_{sub}` is the half-velocity constant of the substrate (*sub-Ks*)
 * :math:`b_{decay}` is the decay rate of the atoms (*decay*)

-The new mass is then used to update other atom properties.
+The new mass is then used to update other atom attributes.
 For a coccus-style atom, its diameter changes accordingly.
-For a bacillus-style atom, the update is along the length of the atom while the variations in its width (diameter) are neglible.
+For a bacillus-style atom, the update is along the length of the atom while the variations in its width (diameter) are negligible.

 If :doc:`fix nufeb/diffusion_reaction <fix_diffusion>` is
 applied, the fix also update substrate utilization (reaction) rate in all the affected grid cells.